MatthieuStigler/Misconometrics/index_insurance_metrics/README.md

 ## Benchmark

-Functions to get the first eigenvalue (`idx_r2_optimal` and `idx_total_r2_optimal`) have been optimized for the case where T << N (by using the "inverted cor/cov matrix" with is T x T instead of N x N), and by using `RSpectra::eigs_sym` which takes profit of the symmetry of cor/cov matrix and allows ot compute only the first eigenvalue/vector.
+Functions to get the first eigenvalue (`idx_r2_optimal` and `idx_total_r2_optimal`) have been optimized for the case where T << N (by using the "inverted cor/cov matrix" with is T x T instead of N x N), and by using `RSpectra::eigs_sym` which takes profit of the symmetry of cor/cov matrix and allows to compute only the first eigenvalue/vector.

 The code illustrates the speed gains with N=1000 and T=30.
 As the simulation shows below, most of the speed gain is obtained by using the "inverted correlation matrix" with is T x T instead of N x N.

-Prep the data, create a funciton to do it manually:
+Prep the data, create a function to do it manually:

 ```r